Another Kremlin critic is attacked, as opposition leader Navalny recovers in German hospital

 “Two amoral monsters beat Yegor Zhukov.
 If the authorities do not initiate a case on the attempted murder of Alexei Navalny by some scum, then other scum will attack another person.
 Impunity corrupts,” he said.

-In a letter from prison last September that gained widespread attention Zhukov wrote that Putin would eventually fall and Russia would one day be free.
+In a letter from prison last September that gained widespread attention, Zhukov wrote that Putin would eventually fall and Russia would one day be free.

 “But that day will come, and just as suddenly and unexpectedly as the plainclothes officer who appeared at my door,” he said referring to his arrest for protesting.
 “What we once thought was impossible will suddenly happen.
 And in retrospect, it will appear to have been inevitable.”